AnalogAfternoon/RHCSA-EX200-RHEL10/Lessons/lesson-01-using-the-command-line.md

 ## Overview

-In today's lesson, we will go over foundational concepts--concepts which will be used throughout the entirety of this course.
+In today's lesson, we will go over foundational concepts which will be used throughout the course.

 ## Commands